 - There is appropriate time given to consolidate and apply skills in a range of contexts.

 - Students develop confidence and fluency in numeracy skills leading on to more formal methods of working.

 A positive attitude towards the subject and the self belief that ‘I can do Maths’ are key to being a successful learner in Mathematics.
-The Mathematics team at Worden develop student’s confidence, resilience, self esteem and enjoyment of mathematics.
+The Mathematics team develop student’s confidence, resilience, self esteem and enjoyment of mathematics.